-- · Claimants must: - meet the residence requirements, and - be aged 16 years or over, and - earn, derive or receive an income by working in an affected area or live in an affected area, and - not be receiving the following payments: Age Pension, Austudy, Carer Payment, Disability Support Pension, JobSeeker Payment, Parenting Payment, Special Benefit, Youth Allowance, a Service Pension or Income Support Supplement from the Department of Veterans' Affairs, Parental Leave Pay, Dad and Partner Pay, ABSTUDY Living Allowance, Self-Employment Allowance, and - have participated in the Australian tax system for at least 1 year in the past 3 financial years or will do so before 12 months from the date the major disaster was declared. - Each member of a couple can receive payment, if they each submit a claim and are eligible. - Claimants aged 16 to 21 must be considered independent (page 56) to be eligible for payment.
+- Claimants must: - meet the residence requirements, and - be aged 16 years or over, and - earn, derive or receive an income by working in an affected area or live in an affected area, and - have experienced a loss of income as a direct result of a declared disaster, and - not be receiving the following payments: Age Pension, Austudy, Carer Payment, Disability Support Pension, JobSeeker Payment, Parenting Payment, Special Benefit, Farm Household Allowance, Youth Allowance, a Service Pension, Veteran Payment or Income Support Supplement from the Department of Veterans' Affairs, Parental Leave Pay, Dad and Partner Pay, ABSTUDY Living Allowance, Self-Employment Allowance, and - have participated in the Australian tax system for at least 1 year in the past 3 financial years or will do so before 12 months from the date the major disaster was declared. - Each member of a couple can receive payment, if they each submit a claim and are eligible. - Claimants aged 16 to 21 must be considered independent (page 56) to be eligible for payment.

-Claimant must be a non-protected SCV holder (page 56).
+• Claimant must be a non-protected SCV holder (page 56).